ShawnTe/Daily-Planner/README.md

 # Read Me

 ## Summary
-The Daily Planner is a more visually friendly ToDo SPA.
+The Daily Planner is a ToDo SPA that's different than other ToDo apps in that it's oriented aroun 'BrainJuice'.
+BrainJuice is the mental/psychological effort that a task requires of you.
+By grouping tasks by BrainJuice, you are more effective and waste less time/energy transitioning in/out of tasks.

 This is an ongoing learning project.
 Steps to learn different skills are:
 1. Sinatra app with CSS and JS/Ajax [On Heroku](https://visual-daily-planner.herokuapp.com/todos)